-On Thursday 7th of August the merger between the two companies was completed as they launched their new corporate identity and website.
+On Thursday the 7th of August, the merger between the two companies was completed as they launched their new corporate identity and website.
 They also began trading on the London Stock Exchange.
 Once again, marketers have taken to social media to share more negative thoughts.
 But like it or not, the name Dixons Carphone is here to stay, so while it seems to be a strange choice it’s now time we look at how they can build their brand equity as a new company.

 Here are our three tips on how Dixons Carphone can move forward with their brand.

-Group CEO, Sebastian James, states, “We are one” and that is exactly what this new name and branding suggests.
+Group CEO, Sebastian James, states, “We are one” and that is exactly what this new name and branding suggest.
 The merger was designed to exploit the internet of things and to help consumers navigate the connected world.

 So, like when EE launched after the merger of Orange and T-Mobile, Dixons Carphone needs to spend the next several months educating us to their new brand image and what the merging of two well-known brands means for customers.
-They need to give us a reason to buy in.
+They need to give us a reason to buy-in.

 Stick with it

-While it’s tempting to go back to the drawing board after all the back lash it’s important that they stick with the branding and the name they have chosen.
+While it’s tempting to go back to the drawing board after all the backlash it’s important that they stick with the branding and the name they have chosen.
 They don’t want to do what Gap did a few years ago by pulling a new logo only a week after its launch.
 This causes confusion and will be detrimental to the brand.